 How To Involve Caregivers In Promoting Your Caregiver Agency

 Caregivers can be terrific ambassadors at job fairs and community events.
 Many caregivers will perceive this chance as a perk and it builds loyalty towards the agency.
-Having caregivers represent your agency in the community puts a face to the care provided by your agency.
+Having caregivers represent your agency in the community puts a face to the care your agency provides.
 When caregivers make a good impression it reflects positively on your agency.

 Train Your Caregivers For Success